-Stage 4 Quantum Computation (QUCO) Progress towards PLO Students will develop new paradigms for dealing with complex problems through novel representations Students will be prepared for the introduction of new quantum languages, algorithms and protocols Students will be able to engineer solutions to simple computational problems with limited information access Students will be able to understand and participate in future trends in cryptosystems Students will be able to communicate and advise stakeholders whether a particular problem would be suitable for a quantum solution By working on (and if applicable, assessed through) by solving benchmark quantum computational algorithms by learning about computation on superpositions by studying Shor's algorithm for breaking public key cryptography.
-Assessed by closed exam by understanding the basics of quantum computation.
-Assessed by closed exam Stage 4 Software Testing (SOTE) Progress towards PLO Students will be able to create testing plans that are both tractable and justifiably adequate Students will become able to test systems implemented with a range of technologies, languages and paradigms Students will learn how to test systems and to evaluate and justify their testing Students will learn how to carry out testing under realistic conditions at all stages of the lifecycle Students will be able to communicate test plans and results in a clear and unambiguous form Students will become more aware of the possible consequences of unethical and unprofessional behaviour Students will gain some ability to move bleeding-edge technologies into the space of those we trust
+Stage 4 Quantum Computation (QUCO) Progress towards PLO Students will develop new paradigms for dealing with complex problems through novel representations Students will be prepared for the introduction of new quantum languages, algorithms and protocols Students will be able to engineer solutions to simple computational problems with limited information access Students will be able to understand and participate in future trends in cryptosystems Students will be able to communicate and advise stakeholders whether a particular problem would be suitable for a quantum solution By working on (and if applicable, assessed through) , , , by solving benchmark quantum computational algorithms by learning about computation on superpositions by studying Shor's algorithm for breaking public key cryptography.
+Asssessed by closed exam by understanding the basics of quantum computation.
+Assessed by closed exam Stage 4 Software Testing (SOTE) Progress towards PLO Students will become able to test systems implemented with a range of technologies, languages and paradigms Students will learn how to test systems and to evaluate and justify their testing Students will learn how to carry out testing under realistic conditions at all stages of the lifecycle Students will be able to communicate test plans and results in a clear and unambiguous form Students will become more aware of the possible consequences of unethical and unprofessional behaviour Students will gain some ability to move bleeding-edge technologies into the space of those we trust